 - Eligible youth (DREAMers) seeking to apply for deferred action (DACA) and employment authorization

 - Immigrants applying for permanent residence through a family-based application.

 - Permanent residents applying for citizenship.

 - Immigrants who are victims of domestic violence or violent crime and seek protection in the United States.

 - Immigrants applying for Temporary Protect Status or NACARA.

-Please note that NIJC can only provide legal consultation to individuals living in the Chicago region.
+Please note that NIJC can only provide legal consultation to individuals living in the Chicago and Goshen, Indiana, region.
 Individuals living outside the Chicago region can find a list of free and low-cost immigration legal aid organizations throughout the country on the U.S. Department of Justice website.

 NIJC offers consultations by appointment only.
 During the COVID-19 pandemic, most consultations are being conducted virtually.